-Project: the Burden of Stroke in Europe
+Project: The Burden of Stroke in Europe

 King’s College London has been commissioned by the Stroke Association in the UK (on behalf of the Stroke Alliance for Europe – SAFE) to undertake a project on the burden of stroke and how patients’ needs are met by health care provision in Europe.
+The final report contains three documents:

 What the project delivered?